 - Whole pepperoncini peppers - the peppers are mild and get even milder when cooked.
 They really are the star of the roast so don't skimp on these.
 We love to add in more than other recipes suggest, the jar liquid gets added too!

-Sprinkle the Mississippi roast with the ranch mix, au jus mix, and pepperoncini liquid.
+Step 3: Sprinkle the beef roast with the ranch mix, au jus mix, and pepperoncini liquid.

-Shred the roast right in the crockpot using forks or meat claws or we prefer to transfer the roast to a platter or bowl and add the broth to taste.
+Step 7: (optional) Shred the roast right in the crockpot using forks or meat claws, transfer you can transfer the whole roast to a platter or bowl.
+We like to spoon extra broth over the top!

 - If you are pressed for time you can skip the sear and go straight for the slow cooker.
 You will lose a little bit of flavor, but the roast will still be delicious.